isurudeshapriya/Rics-v_design/README.md

 ## Connect with Me

-If you're interested in collaborating on this project or discussing processor design, feel free to connect with me on LinkedIn: [Your LinkedIn Profile Link](https://www.linkedin.com/in/yourprofile/)
+If you're interested in collaborating on this project or discussing processor design, feel free to connect with me on LinkedIn: https://www.linkedin.com/in/isuru-deshapriya-b1a4b2265/

 Happy coding! 🚀